sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/cord/trunk/readme.md

 Yes.
 But we won't tell you how.
 Privacy is sacred.

-### Why isn't gtag used instead of Google Analytics?

-The global site tag (gtag) is a solution that requires an on-site developer to tailor.
-Although extremely powerful, the overhead required is enormous.
-We can't predict which actions you'd want to record.
-On the other hand, Google Analytics does almost everything you require for analytics out of the box--even page speed insights.
-And, through advanced settings in your Google Analytics dashboard, you can achieve roughly the same results.

-### What's Enhanced Link Attribution for Google Analytics?

-Some pages have multiple links that lead to the same page.
-When Enhanced Link Attribution is enabled, Google Analytics tries to find the nearest HTML element ID of each link that's clicked.
-This way, Google Analytics can approximate which link is clicked, without requiring advanced tagging.

-To inspect these findings, you require the [Page Analytics Chromium browser extension](https://chrome.google.com/webstore/detail/page-analytics-by-google/fnbdnhhicmebfgdgglcdacdapkcihcoh).
-Please note that this extension is no longer maintained.
-We are yet unaware of alternative solutions.
+### Why would I choose this extension over Google's official Site Kit plugin?

+[Site Kit by Google](https://wordpress.org/plugins/google-site-kit/) provides advanced integration for some other plugins that can help you with tracking, conversion, and advertisement campaigns.
+It's inefficient, tracks the plugin usage, and will slow down your site tremendously.
+If you just want a simple integration for tracking visitors, then this extension provides the lightweight alternative.

 ### Why would I choose this extension over Facebook's official plugin?

-[Facebook's official pixel plugin](https://wordpress.org/plugins/official-facebook-pixel/) provides advanced integration for some other plugins that can help you with advertisement campaigns.
+[Facebook's official Meta Pixel plugin](https://wordpress.org/plugins/official-facebook-pixel/) provides advanced integration for some other plugins that can help you with advertisement campaigns.
 If you see no use in that, and you just want a simple integration, then this extension provides a lightweight alternative--as is such with all our solutions.

 ### What about cookie consent?